posterity/srp/README.md

   log.Fatalf("error computing verifier: %v", err)
 }

-// The verifier can be accessed via the returned triplet tp
+// The verifier can be accessed as tp.Verifier().
-// as tp.Verifier().

 // On the server, it's recommended to store the verifier along with
 // the username and the salt used to compute it, so sending the whole